Deep vein thrombosis: Pathophysiology

-Often, DVT begins in the valves of the veins.
+Often, DVT begins in the venous valves.
 The blood flow pattern in the valves can cause low oxygen concentrations in the blood (hypoxemia) of a valve sinus.
 Hypoxemia, which is worsened by venous stasis, activates pathways—ones that include hypoxia-inducible factor-1 and early-growth-response protein 1.
 Hypoxemia also results in the production of reactive oxygen species, which can activate these pathways, as well as nuclear factor-κB, which regulates hypoxia-inducible factor-1 transcription.
 Hypoxia-inducible factor-1 and early-growth-response protein 1 contribute to monocyte association with endothelial proteins, such as P-selectin, prompting monocytes to release tissue factor-filled microvesicles, which presumably begin clotting after binding to the endothelial surface.

 D-dimers are a fibrin degradation product, a natural byproduct of fibrinolysis that is typically found in the blood.
 An elevated level (Note: An elevated level is greater than 250 ng/mL D-dimer units (DDU) or greater than 0.5 μg/mL fibrinogen equivalent units (FEU).
 A normal level is below these values.) can result from plasmin dissolving a clot—or other conditions.
 Hospitalized patients often have elevated levels for multiple reasons.
 Anticoagulation, the standard treatment for DVT, prevents further clot growth and PE, but does not act directly on existing clots.